 - Direct students' attention to the pictures at the top of the page.
 Elicit ideas from them about the people in the pictures.
-Use questions like these: - What is the origin of each person in the picture?
+Use guestions like these: - What is the origin of each person in the picture?
 Do they both come from the same country?
-How do you think they communicate? - Read guestion 1 with the class.
+How do you think they communicate? - Read question 1 with the class.
 Have students answer in pairs.
 Elicit and discuss answers in class. - Go through directions for task 2.
 Have students try to communicate the messages to each other without speaking.
 Call on students to demonstrate for the class. - Call on a student to read the instructions for task 3.
-Give students time to write their messages on slips of paper, fold them and set them aside or give them to - Call on students to use non-verbal language in order to communicate their messages to the class.
-Check the slip to find out how successful they are. - Write "A picture is worth a thousand words."
-On the board and ask students to think about its meaning and explain it.
+Give students time to write their messages on slips of paper, fold them and set them aside or give them to you. - Call on students to use non-verbal language in order to communicate their messages to the class.
+Check the slip to find out how successful they are. - For task 4, write a picture is worth a thousand words on the board and ask students to think about its meaning and explain it.

-Answer:
+Answer